 Network Nodes

-• Run the Nexus zkVM to generate proofs
+• Run the Nexus zkVM sources to the system

 How Nodes Participate

 Nexus nodes are the engines of the network.
-By contributing compute power and generating proofs, nodes help secure the system and make verifiable computation possible.
+By contributing compute and generating proofs, nodes help secure the system and enable trustless computation at scale.

 1